Learning Models over Relational Data using Sparse Tensors and Functional Dependencies: Related work

-Beyond the above classification, there are several directions of research at the interface of databases and ML: ML-aware query languages, the effect of dependencies on model training, sparse data representations, and implementations of gradient descent solvers.
+Beyond the above classification, there are further directions of research looking at ML through database glasses: ML-aware query languages, the effect of dependencies on model training, sparse data representations, and implementations of gradient descent solvers.

 Analytical tasks can be expressed to a varying degree within query languages possibly extended with new constructs.
 Very recent works investigate query languages for matrices~\cite{MatrixQL:ICDT:2018} and a relational framework for classifier engineering~\cite{Benny:PODS:2017}.
 They follow works on query languages with data mining capabilities~\cite{Boulicaut:2005,Ordonez:TKDE:2016}, also called descriptive or backward-looking analytics, and on in-database data mining solutions, such as frequent itemsets~\cite{Pei:2001} and association rule mining~\cite{Agrawal:1996}.
 Our rewriting of ML code into aggregates falls into this line of work as well.
-The additional fixpoint computation needed on top of the aggregate computation for convergence of the model parameters, which is intrinsic to gradient descent approaches, can be expressed using recursive queries~\cite{abiteboul1995foundations}.
+The additional fixpoint computation needed on top of the aggregate computation for convergence of the model parameters, which is intrinsic to gradient descent approaches, can be expressed as recursive queries~\cite{abiteboul1995foundations}.

 Functional dependencies (FDs) can be used to avoid key-foreign key joins and reduce the number of features in Na\"ive Bayes classification and feature selection~\cite{Kumar:SIGMOD:16}.
 In this article we consider the effect of FDs on the reparameterization of regression models, where a non-trivial development is on the effect of FDs on the model's non-linear regularization function, cf.\@ Section~\ref{SEC:FDS}.
 Our factorized learning approach exploits the join dependencies present in the training dataset, as defined by the feature extraction query.
 This follows prior work on factorized databases~\cite{BKOZ13,OlZa15}.